 Arthritis is an equal opportunist in regards to gender.
 Men are more likely to struggle with ankylosing spondylitis and gout while women are more frequently diagnosed with fibromyalgia, lupus, and rheumatoid arthritis.
 Psoriatic arthritis, meanwhile, seems to affect both sexes equally.

 Arthritis is NOT Easily Diagnosed by X-Rays, Ultrasounds, and MRIs

-One recent study that looked at people who had osteoarthritis in their shoulders, for instance, found the same frequency of abnormal MRI results whether the patient was experiencing pain or not (8).
-In other words, people who showed signs of arthritis in their X-ray or MRI results weren't necessarily feeling any pain from it.
-Similarly, another study concluded that X-rays weren't an accurate predictor of knee pain in patients even when their results showed signs of knee osteoarthritis (9).
+One recent study that looked at people who had osteoarthritis in their shoulders found the same frequency of abnormal MRI results whether the patient was experiencing pain or not.
+In other words, people with signs of arthritis in their X-ray or MRI results weren't necessarily feeling any pain from it.
+Similarly, another study concluded that X-rays weren't an accurate predictor of knee pain in patients even when their results showed signs of knee osteoarthritis.

 Arthritis is NOT 100% Hereditary

-Most importantly, arthritis does not have to hurt!
+Most importantly, arthritis does NOT have to hurt!

 While some arthritis pain can become severe enough to require injections, braces, physical therapy, or even surgery, most arthritis doesn’t come to that.
 It’s important to differentiate a joint’s deterioration from pain.
 Surgery, including joint replacement, is a great option with exceptional outcomes for people with serious joint damage due to arthritis.
 Many people who have joint replacement surgery have a better quality of life afterward and say they wish they’d done it years earlier.